mconf/api-mate/proxy/README.md

 ## Usage

-First, install [node.js](nodejs.org).
-You can use the latest version.
+First, install [Node.js](nodejs.org).
+See the adequate version in [package.json](https://github.com/mconf/api-mate/blob/http-proxy/proxy/package.json).

 Get the source, set up the proxy and run it for the first time: